weltenbummler123/incentives/README.md

-# Social norms explain the Inconsistent Effects of Incentives on Prosocial Behavior
+# Social Norms Explain the Inconsistent Effects of Incentives on Prosocial Behavior

 ## Overview